 - You and colleagues are expected to create a Curriculum Map.
 How does technology fit into that?

 - You love being an edtech professional but what’s your career path?

-More and more teachers–both new and experienced–are looking for coaching or mentoring to fill gaps in their learning, keep up to date on the latest teaching strategies, and solve problems they didn’t expect.
-Many turn to the personalized approach we offer in a collaboration between Ask a Tech Teacher, Jacqui Murray, and Structured Learning.
-Coaching is completed via Google Hangout with email available for quick questions.
+More and more teachers–new and experienced–are looking for coaching or mentoring to fill gaps in their learning, keep up to date on the latest teaching strategies, and solve problems they didn’t expect.
+Many turn to the personalized approach Ask a Tech Teacher and Structured Learning offer.
+Coaching is completed via Google Hangouts or Webroom.net or email if that is your preference.
 After only a short time, teachers find they are better prepared with tech-infused lesson plans, able to teach to standards more fluently, can integrate tech into core classroom time, easily differentiate for student needs with tech, and more.

 Click our PayPal Me here.
 Add $150.00 to the line.